Table of contents

 This will start listening for incoming TCP connections on port 9090.

-On the client machine, let’s send a message to this netcat server without actually using the nc command.
+On the client machine, let’s send a message to this netcat server without using the nc command.
 To do so, use the following command:

 $ echo 'Hello' > /dev/tcp/10.10.0.5/9090